fspms/firefly-iii-ai/README.md

 ## Features

-- **Automatic categorization**: Uses AI to guess the appropriate category
+- **Automatic categorization**: Uses AI to guess the appropriate category for transactions
 - **Automatic category creation**: Creates new categories if no existing one matches
+- **Automatic destination account management**: AI suggests and creates destination accounts
 - **Multi-language support**: Supports French and English
 - **Multiple AI providers**: Choose between OpenAI and Ollama (local AI)
+- **Automatic webhook setup**: Creates webhooks automatically via Firefly III API
 - **User interface**: Web interface to monitor the categorization process
-- **Integrated webhook**: Automatically triggers on every new transaction
+- **Smart transaction processing**: Handles both withdrawals and deposits
+- **Comprehensive logging**: Detailed logs for monitoring and debugging

 ## How it works

-It provides a webhook that you can set up to be called every time a new expense is added.
+The application provides a webhook that can be automatically set up to be called every time a new transaction is added to Firefly III.

-It will then generate a prompt for OpenAI, including your existing categories, the recipient and the description of the transaction.

-OpenAI will, based on that prompt, guess the category for the transaction.

-**If it is one of your existing categories**, the tool will set the category on the transaction and also add a tag to the transaction.

-**If no existing category matches**, the tool will automatically create a new category with the name suggested by the AI.
+### Automatic Setup
+1. **Webhook Creation**: The application can automatically create the required webhook in Firefly III
+2. **Transaction Processing**: When a new transaction is created, the webhook triggers the AI analysis

+### AI Analysis
+The AI analyzes the transaction and can suggest:
+- **Category**: The most appropriate expense category
+- **Destination Account**: The most suitable destination account (optional)

+### Smart Processing
+- **Existing Resources**: If the AI finds matching categories or accounts, they are applied directly
+- **Auto-Creation**: If no suitable category or account exists, the AI can create new ones automatically
+- **Multi-Language**: All suggestions are made in your preferred language (French/English)
+- **Flexible Configuration**: You can enable/disable each feature independently

 ## Privacy

-Please note that some details of the transactions will be sent to OpenAI as information to guess the category.
+Please note that some details of the transactions will be sent to the AI provider as information to guess the category and destination account.

 These are:

 - Transaction description
 - Name of transaction destination account
+- Transaction type (withdrawal/deposit)
-- Names of all categories
+- Names of all existing categories
+- Names of all existing destination accounts (if destination account management is enabled)

 ## Installation